 Fort Worth's Brownfields Program aims to decrees blight, remove environmental contamination and reinvigorate redevelopment in the community.

-Utilizing grants and low-interest loans the Fort Worth Brownfields Program may be able to assist clients with technical guidance and resources to offset costs for brownfields cleanup activities.
+Using grants and low-interest loans, the Fort Worth Brownfields Program may be able to assist clients with technical guidance and resources to offset costs for brownfields cleanup activities.

 To obtain more information contact:

 City of Fort Worth

 - Brownfields Funding Application